swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 func translucentRectangle() -> nameless Shape { ... }
 ```

-Most of these are longer and not much clearer, and many wouldn't work well as generalized sugar for arguments and returns.
+In our opinion, most of these are longer and not much clearer, and many wouldn't work well as generalized sugar for arguments and returns.

 ### Opaque type aliases